 One of the most high-profile dustups in this space happened in the late 2010s, when Molekule, a U.S.-based startup known for its PECO (photoelectrochemical oxidation) technology, aggressively marketed its purifiers as superior to traditional HEPA-based systems.

-In response, Dyson challenged Molekule’s advertising claims at the National Advertising Division (NAD) in 2020, leading to a decision that Molekule lacked sufficient scientific backing for several superiority claims.
+In response, Dyson challenged Molekule’s advertising claims at the National Advertising Division (NAD) in 2020.
+It led to a decision that Molekule lacked sufficient scientific backing for several superiority claims.
 While this wasn’t a direct patent infringement case, it sparked public debate about IP-backed tech versus marketing, and Molekule was later sued in a class-action lawsuit over performance claims.

-Separately, Molekule has aggressively defended its core technology via patents, which covers its proprietary PECO process involving light-activated nanocatalysts.
+Separately, Molekule has aggressively defended its core technology via patents, which cover its proprietary PECO process involving light-activated nanocatalysts.

 The Ionizer Disputes: Sharper Image vs. Consumer Reports

-Back in the 2000s, The Sharper Image heavily promoted its Ionic Breeze purifiers, non-filter systems that used ion generation.
-But after Consumer Reports rated them poorly and questioned their effectiveness, Sharper Image sued for defamation and lost.
+In the 2000s, The Sharper Image heavily promoted its Ionic Breeze purifiers.
+These were non-filter systems that used ion generation.
+However, after Consumer Reports rated them poorly and questioned their effectiveness, Sharper Image sued for defamation and lost.

 The company later filed for bankruptcy, but not before trying to defend its ionization-related patents and proprietary airflow technology.
 This episode became a cautionary tale: even with patents, unproven science and exaggerated claims can erode brand trust and legal standing.